We’re so excited you’re thinking of enrolling your child with Big Brothers Big Sisters of Central Texas!

 Big Brothers Big Sisters of Central Texas serves children in Travis, Williamson and Hays counties.

 The enrollment and interview process help us get to know each other.
 It allows us to understand what kind of match relationship suits your child best.
 We consider your child’s personality, interests, background and location, but the final decision to accept or decline a match is yours.

 Some matches take longer to make than others, depending on our enrollment levels, and your child’s specific needs.
 For example, girls who apply in central Austin may be matched with a Big Sister more quickly than girls who apply in an area with fewer adult volunteers.
 Boys sometimes have a longer wait due to lower numbers of men volunteering to be Bigs.
 We also prioritize finding matches for children who are bilingual.

 We recommend that Bigs and Littles keep a consistent schedule for outings and see each other on a regular basis.
-We ask that each match participant (child, parent/guardian and volunteer) commit to at least one year of participation, with Bigs and Littles meeting 3-4 times a month on a consistent schedule for 1-2 hours each outing.
+We ask that each match participant (child, parent/guardian and volunteer) commit to at least one year of participation, with Bigs and Littles meeting 3-4 times a month on a consistent schedule.

 We encourage Bigs and Littles to do things that give them something to talk about and help them get to know each other.
 For example, they might play a board game, go for a hike or listen to music together.
 We want your child to have fun with their Big Brother or Big Sister.
 After all, playing is learning.

 When it comes to the future of our children and the well-being of our communities, we’re all in this together.
 So it should come as no surprise that we need parents/guardians to be involved every step of the way, starting with the initial match.